-The annual G-Finder report, launched on 27 January by Policy Cures Research reveals that European Union (EU) funding for vital research into new vaccines, treatments, and diagnostic tools for diseases like HIV & AIDS, tuberculosis, malaria and other neglected diseases hit a record high of $164m in 2020, a $40m increase on the previous year.
+The annual G-Finder report, launched on 27 January by Policy Cures Research, reveals that European Union (EU) funding for vital research into new vaccines, treatments, and diagnostic tools for diseases like HIV & AIDS, tuberculosis, malaria and other neglected diseases hit a record high of $164m in 2020.
+This represents a $40m increase on the previous year.

 While EU funding grew, total global funding dropped to 2017 levels, with $3.9bn allocated for basic research and product development for neglected diseases in 2020, compared with around $4.1bn in 2019 and 2018.
 The world is far off target, with the latest figure highlighting that we are nowhere near reaching the $6bn that’s required for research and innovation (R&I) targeted at diseases disproportionately affecting low- and middle-income countries.

 PRNDs affect over a billion people globally, and cause 6.7 million deaths every year.

 PRNDs are responsible for approximately 11.7% of the global disease burden, yet have in the past been estimated to receive only 1.34% of global health-related R&I expenditure.
 A double threat, COVID-19 has had a massive impact on the fight against PRNDs.
 Measures taken to curb the spread of the virus increased inequalities that make people more vulnerable to PRNDs and supply chain distributions limited access to protective tools.
 For the first time in its history, the Global Fund, after so many years of hard-fought gains, reported a reversal in results, with an 11% decline in the number of people reached with HIV prevention programmes compared to 2019, and the number of people enrolled in treatment for multidrug- and rifampicin-resistant tuberculosis (MDR/RR-TB) falling by 15% in the same time period.